milogert/git-permalink-nvim/README.md

 Generate a permalink for the line or lines you are on and copy it, open it, or both!

+## Requirements

+- Neovim v0.9.0 (it may work in earlier versions, untested though)

 ## Setup

 Install this plugin.
-I use nix so I am unhelpful with other plugin managers.
+I use Nix so I am unhelpful with other plugin managers.

 Then you need to call it somehow while in normal or visual mode.
 The following is an example keybinding I use: